 In this era of mobile BYOD, businesses rarely ever insist upon a particular smartphone platform.
-Google Apps also includes tools for ensuring your critical business data and email is safe, no matter what smartphone platforms your employees use.
+It also includes tools for ensuring your critical business data and email is safe, no matter what smartphone platforms your employees use.

 Mobile Device Management can be accessed via your Google Admin Console.
-Once enabled, admins can set up and add mobile devices to their Google Apps system, set up security polices (individual or based on organizational units), push Enterprise Wi-Fi EAP certificates, and locate and wipe devices.
+Once enabled, admins can set up and add mobile devices to their Google Apps system, set up security policies (individual or based on organizational units),push Enterprise Wi-Fi EAP certificates, and locate and wipe devices.